3D-Beacons/3d-beacons-client/README.md

 Follow below steps to start using the CLI,

 CLI has an external dependency on [Gemmi program](https://gemmi.readthedocs.io/en/latest/install.html#gemmi-program) for converting PDB files to CIF.
-It is available as part of [conda-forge packages](https://anaconda.org/conda-forge/gemmi/files) or can be build from source by following below steps
+It is available as part of [conda-forge packages](https://anaconda.org/conda-forge/gemmi/files) or can be build from source by following below steps.

+**NOTE**: Skip these steps if using conda to manage the environment as described in earlier section.

 <pre>
 Make sure you have git, cmake, C++ compiler installed